kahlil/belly/readme.md

 `belly n <new-branch-name>` will rename your local branch with `-m <new-branch-name>`, then delete your remote branch with `push :<current-branch-name>` and push the new branch to the server with `push -u <new-branch-name>`.

-### `belly q -m <commit-message>`
+### `belly q <commit-message>`

 _Rebase the current branch on to `origin/master` and if it doesn't fail, squash the branch._

 If your team wants to keep a clean Git history you will most likely have to rebase your branch on a regular basis and squash your commits into one commit per feature.

 `belly q` is here to help!
 The command will rebase your current branch on to `master` just to make sure you rebased (you have to make sure your master ist up-to-date).
-Then it will do a `reset --soft` back to `master` and then commit all your changes with either an auto-commit message or the commit message you specified with `-m`.
+Then it will do a `reset --soft` back to `master` and then commit all your changes with the commit message you specified after `q`.

 ### `belly p`